We the People Here Don’t Want a War: Bobby Darin’s “Simple Song of Freedom”

 Hubert Humphrey went on to win the Democratic nomination and represent the party in the election.
 In November, Humphrey lost to Richard M. Nixon.

 Earlier in the day of the California primary, Bobby Kennedy gave an interview to ABC News from his campaign’s headquarters.
-Below, you may watch one of Kennedy’s last interviews, where he discusses that day’s primary, the current campaign, and his plans for the future.
+In one of Kennedy’s last interviews, he discussed that day’s primary, the current campaign, and his plans for the future.
+(Update: The video is no longer currently available.]

 Leave your two cents in the comments.